Isis (song)

 "Isis" is a ballad written by Bob Dylan in collaboration with Jacques Levy, in July 1975.
-The song is the second track in Dylan's 1976 album Desire.
+The song is the second track on Dylan's 1976 album Desire.
 The song, which features allusions to ancient Egypt, including sharing its title with an Egyptian goddess, has been characterized by Dylan as a song "about marriage".

 Description

 This song is in a moderately fast 3/4 time, in the key of B-flat major.
 The arrangement is based on rhythm chords played on acoustic piano, accompanied by bass guitar, drums, and violin.
 The harmonic progression consists of an ostinato using the following chords throughout: